Skip to main content

 Style and presentation

-A selection of UI elements can be customized within stream containers (does not apply to single card views).
+A selection of UI elements can be customized within stream containers (this customization does not apply to single card views, with the exception of toastConfig).
 These are configured using the enabledUiElements property on a stream container configuration object:

 • cardListToast - defaults to true.
 Set to false to turn off toast messages on the card list.

-• toastConfig - an optional configuration object to customise the toast messages displayed by the SDK.
+• toastConfig - an optional configuration object to customize the toast messages displayed by the SDK.

 • timeout: optionally supply a number that sets how long the toast message should be displayed for in milliseconds.

-• toastMessages: an optional object where you can set custom strings for the following properties: submittedCard, dismissedCard, snoozedCard & feedbackReceived.
+• toastMessages: an optional object where you can set custom strings for the following properties: submittedCard, dismissedCard, snoozedCard, feedbackReceived & fileUploadFailed.
 These will be displayed as the toast message for the respective card event.

 • cardListHeader - defaults to true.
 Set to false to disable the display of the title at the top of the card list.